Hexagram 57巽Wind

 60-second read

-Wind names the situation in which you cannot give an order but can shape what happens anyway.
-The consultant inside the client's organization, the chief of staff steering without commanding, the founder who has handed off the title but still shapes the culture — all of these are operating on the Wind frequency.
+Wind names the situation where you cannot give an order but can still shape what happens.
+A parent guiding an adult child who no longer has to obey.
+A teacher moving a student toward a conclusion the student needs to reach alone.
+A diplomat with no army, working entirely through what can be suggested.
+Each of them is working by influence because authority is not on the table.
 The discipline is the precise calibration of indirectness.
-Too obvious and the influence becomes resented manipulation.
+Too obvious and it curdles into the manipulation people resent.
 Too diffuse and nothing actually moves.
-The hexagram statement names the trade-off: small success, advantage in seeing the great man.
-The fortune is real but bounded, and the bounded fortune is the entire point.
+The hexagram statement names the trade-off plainly: small success, advantage in seeing the great person.
+The fortune is real but bounded — and the bounded fortune is the entire point.

 The hexagram